smart-data-models/dataModel.Parking/OnStreetParking/doc/spec_JA.md

       x-ngsi:
         type: Property
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     areBordersMarked:
-      description: 'Denotes whether parking spots are delimited (with blank lines or similar) or not'
+      description: Denotes whether parking spots are delimited (with blank lines or similar) or not
       type: boolean
       x-ngsi:
         model: https://schema.org/Boolean
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text